olliw42/mLRS-docu/docs/ARDUPILOT.md

 ## Stream Rates

-When configuring the SRx parameters, the 'x' does not correspond to the serial port number but to the number of serial ports set to MAVLink.

-Example with MAVLink on serial ports 0 and 3:
+When configuring the SRy parameters, 'y' does not necessarily correspond to the serial port number but to the count of serial ports set to MAVLink.
+Here is an example with MAVLink on serial ports 0 and 3:

 - Serial 0: SR0_
 - Serial 3: SR1_